ax-llm/ax/src/docs/src/content/docs/guides/dsp.md

 ---
-title: DSP Explained
+title: DSPy Explained
-description: Whats DSP and how to use it.
+description: Whats DSPy and how to use it.
 ---

-Demonstrate, search, predict or DSP is a now famous paper from Stanford focused on optimizing the prompting of LLMs.
+Demonstrate, search, predict or DSPy is a now famous paper from Stanford focused on optimizing the prompting of LLMs.
 The basic idea being provide examples instead of instructions.

-Ax supports DSP and allows you to set examples on each prompt as well as run an optimizer which runs the prompt using inputs from a test set and validating the outputs against the same test set.
+Ax supports DSPy and allows you to set examples on each prompt as well as run an optimizer which runs the prompt using inputs from a test set and validating the outputs against the same test set.
 In short the optimizer helps you capture good examples across the entire tree of prompts your workflow is build with.

 ## Pick a prompt strategy